digitalcarp/dotfiles/pi-hole.md

 ```

 ### Tuning

+Turn on expert settings in the admin web server by going to any settings page
+and toggling from basic to expert using the switch near the top right.

 The default DNS rate limit of 1000 queries in a 60 second window can cause
 random DNS resolution problems.
 This is especially the case when the router